 And we’re not talking about emotions here.
 Use treats sparingly for things like when they help pack away without throwing a tantrum, or go to bed without arguing.

-I’m not saying you should never resort to bribes or treats, only the person in the situation can decide what the best course of action is.
+I’m not saying you should never resort to a bribe or treats, only the person in the situation can decide what the best course of action is.

 However, part of why I’m writing this is because in this day in age we are always trying to promote happiness as the raison d’etre and it’s not necessarily the case.